 If the goal is to keep Oracle BI Server tools in sync with Hyperion Workspace then you may use the application web server path that Hyperion Workspace uses.

-Don’t forget restart Oracle BI Presentation Server when you make the change to the instanceconfig.xml file.
+Don’t forget to restart Oracle BI Presentation Server when you make the change to the instanceconfig.xml file.

 Comments, questions, where are they?